 Vacancy AnnouncementThank you for reading this post, don't forget to subscribe!Thank you for reading this post, don't forget to subscribe!

-CARE Ethiopia would like to invite competent and qualified job seekers in the position of Monitoring and evaluation specialist.
+CARE Ethiopia would like to invite competent and qualified job seekers in the position of Value Chain and IGA specialist.

 II.
 RESPONSIBILITIES AND TASKS

 Job Responsibility #1: Capacity Building:

 Develops capacity of CARE staff on agricultural marketing and value chain application.